Resolution of singularities of an idealistic filtration in dimension 3 after Benito-Villamayor

-The purpose of this section is to introduce the invariant ``$H$" through the process of ``cleaning".
-We follow closely the argument developed by Benito-Villamayor \cite{BV3}, making some modifications to fit it into our own setting in the framework of the Idealistic Filtration Program.
+Throughout \S 5.2, \S 5.3, \S 5.4, we are under \fbox{SITUATION} described as above. \end{subsection} \begin{subsection}{``Cleaning'' and the invariant ``$\mathrm{H}$'' (in the case $\tau = 1$)} The purpose of this section is to introduce the invariant ``$\mathrm{H}$'' through the process of ``cleaning''.
+We follow closely the argument developed by Benito-Villamayor \cite{BV3}, making some modifications to fit it into our own setting in the framework of the Idealistic Filtration Program. \begin{defn} We define the slope of $h$ at $P$ with respect to $(x,y,z)$ by the formula